-With only one month left in the DFAT-funded Western Pacific Sanitation Marketing & Innovation project the sanitation enterprises are demonstrating their independence through continuing to sell toilets.
+Sanitation Enterprises established through the DFAT-funded Western Pacific Sanitation Marketing & Innovation continue to sell toilets.

 In Port Vila, Vanuatu SAMAPETA and Taburah sanitation enterprises are constructing different types of toilets for customers in Blacksand and Erakor Half Road communities, ranging from Ventilated Improved Pit latrines to fully plumbed stand-alone bathrooms.
 Customers are paying upfront or through fortnightly instalments and are very satisfied with the quality of construction.
 The two sanitation enterprises in Vanuatu have benefited from 12 months of construction training through the support of a volunteer from Engineers Without Borders Australia and New Zealand.